jaflores10/nfirs-data-pipeline/README.md

 - `definitions.py`: This file contains the core configuration for Dagster, defining the repository that includes assets, jobs, and schedules
 - `assets.py`: This file is used to define data assets (python scripts, dbt models, etc.)

 Below is a DAG demonstrating how the assets are connected and them successfully materializing.
 The zoomed out DAG demonstrates all assets materializing.
-The zoomed in DAG shows what each asset is.
+The zoomed in DAG shows what kind of data asset each is (i.e., python script, dbt model, etc.).
 ![NFIRS Dagster DAG - Zoomed Out](https://github.com/jaflores10/nfirs-data-pipeline/blob/main/nfirs_dbt/nfirs_dagster/NFIRS%20Dagster%20Dag_Zoomed%20Out.svg)

 ![nFIRS Dagster DAG - Zoomed In](https://github.com/jaflores10/nfirs-data-pipeline/blob/main/nfirs_dbt/nfirs_dagster/NFIRS%20Dagster%20Dag_Zoomed%20In.svg)